holochain/network-services/README.md

 ## Bootstrap server

-The bootstrap server is a combination of [bootstrap](https://crates.io/crates/kitsune2_bootstrap_srv) and [sbd](https://crates.io/crates/sbd-server) services.
+The bootstrap server is a combination of [bootstrap](https://crates.io/crates/kitsune2_bootstrap_srv) and [sbd (Holochain signal server)](https://crates.io/crates/sbd-server) services.
 Used for peer discovery and initiating peer connections respectively.

 The services are deployed as a container which can be found in the [Kitsune2 project](https://github.com/holochain/kitsune2/pkgs/container/kitsune2_bootstrap_srv).